edpau/no_game/README.md

 - [ ] Change index.html title
 - [ ] Change index.html fibicon
 - [ ] add back accessibility on button
+- [ ]what if fire player too fast, need to slow down each shoot.
+Need to slow down clicking the screen or keyboard

 ## Deadline : Apr 16th